 This was just one of many recent events featuring different aspects and areas of the park, with a focus on the Kiewa river environs bringing more community events and restoration activities in the coming months.
 We are delighted to share news here of a partnership with North East Catchment Management Authority over the next three years that will lead to improved river access and removal the very invasive Black Willow along much of the lower Kiewa River.

 Local residents are most welcome to join us for an upcoming walk or working bee in the park.
 Keep an eye on our events pages for upcoming opportunities.

 If you have a group keen to plant native seedlings for an hour or two, please contact us as we have plenty of opportunities over the winter months.
 Contact us at email@example.com

-Parklands acknowledges the support of the Ross Trust for this program.
+Parklands acknowledges the support of the Victorian government and the Ross Trust for this program.